karabayse/edabit/README.md

 * Seconds in hours
 * Convert minutes to seconds
 * Check numbers for equality
 * Negate the array of numbers
+* Hours and minutes to seconds